Elcho Castle: Description

 Elcho Castle consists of an approximately Z-plan tower house, with evidence of a surrounding wall (a barmkin).
-It is a multi-storied structure with a large square tower at once corner, and three other integrated towers on the north-side.
-Some of the windows have metal grilles for defence, and 17 gun loops are present at the lower level.
+It is a multi-storied structure with a large square tower at one corner, and three other integrated towers on the north-side.
+Some of the windows have metal grilles for defence, and 17 gun loops are present at the lower levels.
 There is only a single entrance to the castle, located at ground-level in the south-west tower, and is protected by a yett.
 There is a walk-way on top of the walls, with a parapet, though as with the south-eastern corbelled turret featuring large windows, it was thought to be more for inhabitants to view the surrounds than the defence.
 The castle was built with stone rubble and dressed sandstone.
 The walls would have been harled, but only small patches have survived.
 One of the dormer windows on the south side features an annulet (sometimes used as a cadency to represent a fifth son).

 The first floor (known as the "noble floor") primarily consists of the main hall, which was lit by south-facing windows, and great bedchamber which also acted as a private reception room with a small side room and en suite latrine.
 The upper floors were large for the time, and included multiple smaller rooms with roof-top walkways.
 It also includes a "guest wing" with their own latrines, which is unusual.
 There is a large turnpike staircase to the first floor, with additional staircases to the upper floors.
 The ground floor (known as "below stairs") was vaulted, with a large kitchen, fireplace, and cellars.
 A long corridor connected the lower rooms.
 A smaller staircase gave servants direct access to the floor above without needing to use the main staircase.

 A quarry nearby had been flooded and used a private dock on the river with what was thought to be a 19th-century jetty, though it is now the site of a garden.
 The surrounding wall would have enclosed ancillary buildings, but not much has survived beyond the ruin of a small round tower in the south-east corner, which also featured a gun port.